nickyeoman/phpframework/docs/database.md

 * [RedBeanPHP CRUD documentation](https://redbeanphp.com/index.php?p=/crud)
 * [RedBeanPHP Querying documentation](https://redbeanphp.com/index.php?p=/querying)

+You must always include the line: use \RedBeanPHP\R as R;
+at the top of your controller to access the R::functions

+### Create Row

 Below is an example of how to use RedBeanPHP to create a row: